foxglove/docs/docs/1-connecting-to-data/4-ros-foxglove-bridge.md

 ---
 title: ROS Foxglove bridge
-description: The ROS Foxglove bridge connects to live ROS 1 and ROS 2 data via the Foxglove WebSocket protocol.
-It is implemented as a C++ node for high performance and low overhead.
+description: Use the ROS Foxglove bridge with the Foxglove WebSocket connection to visualize your live ROS 1 or ROS 2 data.
+The Foxglove bridge connects your ROS stack to Foxglove via the Foxglove WebSocket protocol.
 ---

+Use the ROS Foxglove bridge to visualize your live [ROS 1](frameworks/ros1#foxglove-websocket) or [ROS 2](frameworks/ros2#foxglove-websocket) data via the Foxglove WebSocket connection.

-The ROS Foxglove bridge connects to live ROS 1 and ROS 2 data via the Foxglove WebSocket protocol.
+The Foxglove bridge connects your ROS stack to Foxglove via the Foxglove WebSocket protocol.
 It is implemented as a C++ node for high performance and low overhead.

-Connect via the Foxglove WebSocket connection to visualize your live robotics data.

 ### Overview